 The story of the Buddha’s enlightenment is really one of the most powerful in world literature and I wish it was as well known in the West as, say, the story of the Exodus or the Crucifixion.
 Your average Westerner can look on an image of a bearded, robed man holding a pair of clay tablets and parse the encoded meaning (law, authority, revelation) without thought.
-With one glance, we are immediately reminded of an entire way of life, where it’s not necessary that we be able to recite all of the Ten Commandments to yet have a keen sense of how we are supposed to behave.
+With one glance, we are immediately reminded of an entire way of life, where it’s not necessary that we be able to recite all of the Ten Commandments to yet have a keen sense of how they implore us to behave.

 But the meaning of the image of a man sitting cross-legged under a tree, while perhaps identifiable as Buddhist, will be tied up with Western ideology: that it’s a quaint religion, that it shares in an earlier polytheism, that it’s a hippie peacenik faith maladapted to “the harsh realities of life,” and so on, without knowing the significance of the hooded snake, the topknot, the rags, the seated position, and — most importantly — the hand that touches the earth.
 Everything important the artist intended to communicate is largely lost on us.

 The hand in particular is an image that still gives me goosebumps.
 It is, for me, the greatest act of nonviolent resistance in history.
 It’s Gandhi on the Salt March.
 It’s Rosa Parks on the bus.
 It’s Wounded Knee.
 It’s what Mark Millar was channeling with Cap’s speech in Civil War about planting yourself like a tree — which the Buddha does, his feet entwined like roots.